 FBI Interview Report (March 2, 2018) – Dr. Petrou and Dr. Foerster, Ann Arbor Field Office

-This interview occurred within a sequence of FBI activity in early 2018, including a January 26, 2018 complaint submitted by Maria Petrou, mother of Dr. Petrou, a January 30, 2018 FBI interview at the Detroit field office involving Dr. Petrou and Dr. Foerster, and a February 2, 2018 follow-up interview of Myria Petrou.
-Dr. Petrou and Dr. Foerster were not aware of the January 26 and February 2 FBI contacts at the time of their January 30 interview.
+The interview occurred during a sequence of FBI activity in early 2018, including a January 26, 2018 complaint submitted by Maria Petrou, mother of Dr. Myria Petrou, a January 30, 2018 FBI interview involving Dr. Petrou and Dr. Foerster at the Detroit field office, and a February 2, 2018 follow-up interview of Maria Petrou.

-The January 30, 2018 Detroit meeting involved Dr. Petrou and Dr. Foerster reporting a death threat against Dr. Petrou.
-That contact is documented in an FBI complaint form obtained through a Freedom of Information Act (FOIA) request (FBI Complaint Form – Detroit Interview (January 30, 2018)).
+The January 30, 2018 Detroit interview involved reporting a death threat against Dr. Petrou.
+That contact is documented in an FBI complaint form later obtained through the Freedom of Information Act (FOIA) (FBI Complaint Form – Detroit Interview (January 30, 2018)).

-Additional details regarding the conduct of the interview are reflected in a contemporaneous account.
-During the meeting, the individual identifying himself as OIG Special Agent Tyson Howard stated that neither Dr. Petrou nor Dr. Foerster should record the conversation and that their pending civil litigation involving the Bank of Ann Arbor and the sheriff’s sale of their properties precluded investigation by the FBI.
+According to that account, the individual identifying himself as HHS-OIG Special Agent Tyson Howard instructed Dr. Petrou and Dr. Foerster not to record the conversation and stated that their pending civil litigation involving the Bank of Ann Arbor and the sheriff’s sale precluded FBI investigation of related matters.

-The individual identifying himself as Special Agent Tyson Howard further stated that Paul Cronin and Tarick Seifeddine were “persons of interest” and advised Dr. Petrou and Dr. Foerster that they did not know the full circumstances and should “get on with their lives.”
+The account further states that the agent described Paul Cronin and Tarick Seifeddine as “persons of interest” and advised Dr. Petrou and Dr. Foerster to “get on with their lives.”

-The FBI subsequently identified six responsive pages for this interview but released only three, withholding the remainder in full.
-The released record is therefore incomplete.
+The FBI later identified six responsive pages associated with this interview but released only three pages, withholding the remaining pages in full.

 An administrative appeal was submitted seeking disclosure of the name of the HHS-OIG Special Agent referenced in the record; that appeal was denied.